viters/docs/reference/query.md

 ::: warning GraphQL

 Names aren't allowed to include any special characters in GraphQL, preventing the `()` syntax from being used.

-As an alternative, the above functions can be used by appending `_func` at the end of the field name, and using the function name as the nested field (see the example that follows).
+As an alternative, the above functions can be used by appending `_func` at the end of the field name, and using the function name as the nested field.

 :::